 IPF is rare in people younger than 45 years and in the UK the median age of presentation is 70 years.
 The prevalence is around 15 to 25 cases per 100,000 people and increases with age.
 Most people with IPF smoke or have a history of smoking.
 IPF often co-exists with chronic obstructive pulmonary disease.

 IPF may show familial clusters (<5% of all cases) but the genetic reason for this is not yet fully understood, as it does not occur in a predictable fashion.
+Genetic predisposing factors known to increase the risk of pulmonary fibrosis have been detected in at least 30% of patients who have sporadic or familial pulmonary fibrosis

 - Smoking - risk factor in familial and sporadic cases, especially if there is a smoking history of >20 pack years.